tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Tour_2024/index.md

 So I planned an entire trip in a foreign country _that I had never been to_ with two other friends.

 This meant a lot of scouring the internet for resources, route details, researching train and travel schedules, locating accommodations, the whole thing.
 Perhaps that sounds exhausting to you, but I enjoyed doing it.

+# Writing About it All
+I also enjoy documenting my journeys, and this one has proved to be my greatest endeavor yet!
+I split out a lot of my content across 12 (yes, 12!) different posts across the site.
+Basically it breaks down like this:

+- This "overview" post, if you can call it that
+- One about a really interesting and [very "Swiss"]({{< ref "/travel/Switzerland/Interlaken/index.md" >}}) region we visited first
+- One about the [big mountain passes]({{< ref "/travel/Switzerland/Andermatt/index.md" >}}) we did, with separate posts for each of the 5 major ones we did on this trip
+- A post for the [Italian-speaking]({{< ref "/travel/Switzerland/Lugano/index.md" >}}) section of the country
+- One more for the final portion of riding I did in a [major metropolitan area]({{< ref "/travel/Switzerland/Zurich/index.md" >}})
+- A dedicated post about [transit in Switzerland]({{< ref "/travel/Switzerland/Transit/index.md" >}})

 # The Itinerary
 In short, I managed to explore a circular route through the majority of the country.
 Awesome!
 But instead of writing up one giant blog post to discuss it all, I'll write out more detail on each of the areas we visited.